Follow

 Step 1: Identify Your Competitors

 But then there are indirect competitors.
-These are businesses that may not sell exactly what you do, but they meet the same customer need.
-For example, a store selling exercise equipment or gym accessories could be an indirect competitor because they might draw your potential customers’ attention away.
+Those are businesses that may not offer the same product or service you do, but they fulfill the same customer need.
+An example could be a store that sells exercise equipment or selling gym accessories, which is an indirect competitor as it may distract your target customers from you.

-How to Identify Your Competitors
+How to Know Who Your Competitors Are

-Is the Website Easy to Navigate?
+Is the Website User-Friendly?

 Mobile-Friendliness